bikeshaving/crank/website/guides/10-custom-renderers.md

 For example, the HTML string renderer has an internal node representation, but converts these nodes to strings before they’re exposed to consumers.
 This is because the internal nodes must be a referentially unique object which is mutated during rendering, while JavaScript strings are referentially transparent and immutable.
 Therefore, the `TResult` type of the HTML renderer is `string`.

 ## Methods
 The following is a description of the signatures of internal renderer methods and when they’re executed.
+When creating a custom renderer, you are expected to override these methods via inheritance.

-### Renderer.prototype.create
+### `Renderer.prototype.create`

 ```ts
 create(